-After a couple months when it was winter and my pig was bored I would sprinkle the pellets for morning and night feedings throughout his room.
+After a couple of months, when it was winter and my pig was bored, I would sprinkle the pellets for morning and night feedings throughout his room.
 This gives them a little more exercise and helps with boredom.

-Bently our first mini pig lived in a crazy narrow closet that was built in our 1850s farmhouse.
+Bently, our first mini pig, lived in a crazy narrow closet built in our 1850s farmhouse.
 To me, it was built for a mini pig 😉 We didn’t use a baby gate on the open side.

-Now with the pigs outside they still do not eat from a bowl.
-I sprinkle the food around the pen or just place it in one spot right on the ground.
-A food bowl isn’t a must-have for pigs in my opinion.
+Now with the pigs outside, they still do not eat from a bowl.
+So I sprinkle the food around the pen or place it in one spot right on the ground.
+A food bowl isn’t a must-have for pigs, in my opinion.

-I bought the the treat ball and it was a lifesaver in the winter months.
+I bought the treat ball, and it was a lifesaver in the winter months.
 Bently would roll it all over the house.
 Some days he would have it just in his room.
 For a while, that was how we feed him dinner.
 If you were to buy anything for food I recommend this.

 I purchased the exact one above, and we still use it!
 Two years later.

 Where your little piggy is going to sleep and spend time when you are not home is crucial.
-Things to consider when sectioning off part of your house is the traffic and other pets in the home.
-It helps when your pig can see you from it’s room.
+When sectioning off part of your house, things to consider are the traffic and other pets in the home.
+Also, it helps when your pig can see you from its room.

 Eventually, they will get into a routine and get used to your voices and smell.
 So even if they can’t always see you, it’s okay.
 Bently didn’t see us all the time, only when we went into our bedroom.
 He survived.